Stay right here for our final news roundup and information overload.

 It's happening left and right.

-You know, you got a uh a guy ramming an ICE vehicle with his car in Linda Vista, California before three activists attacking agents.
+You know, you got a guy ramming an ICE vehicle with his car in Linda Vista, California, before three activists attacking agents.

-Then you have uh nearly a dozen violent assailants equipped with tactical gear and weapons attacking uh ICE agents at a detention facility in Texas.
+Then you have nearly a dozen violent assailants equipped with tactical gear and weapons attacking ICE agents at a detention facility in Texas.

-Uh the attack occurred just days before an armed activist shot a U.S. border uh official in McCallan, Texas, coordinated, you know, to vandalize the facility and disrupt operations there.
+The attack occurred just days before an armed activist shot a U.S. border official in McAllen, Texas, coordinated to vandalize the facility and disrupt operations there.

-The S FBI arrested ten of the eleven, uh, and it's only the tip of the iceberg.
+The FBI arrested 10 of the 11, and it's only the tip of the iceberg.

-He had a gunman pro that identified open fire at an entrance of a U.S. border patrol sector annex in McCallan.
+You had a gunman that identified open fire at an entrance of a U.S. Border Patrol sector annex in McAllen.

-That suspect neutralized by law enforcement who acted heroically to stop the shooter before there was any loss of life, and another McCallum police officer shot in the leg and a border patrol officer, border patrol of employee sustaining injuries.
+That suspect was neutralized by law enforcement who acted heroically to stop the shooter before there was any loss of life.

-Then you got footage posted on X showing mass protesters scuffling with ICE agents wielding batons, get back, get back.
+Then you got footage posted on X showing mass protesters scuffling with ICE agents, wielding batons.

 Agents are heard trying to protect themselves.